 JIT compiler

 A just-in-time (JIT) compiler is a part of the runtime environment for Python that compiles bytecode into machine code at runtime.
-This approach contrasts with traditional ahead-of-time (AOT) compilation, where the entire program is compiled into machine code before execution.
+This approach contrasts with traditional ahead-of-time (AOT) compilation, which compiles the entire program before execution.

 By compiling code just in time, a JIT compiler can optimize the execution of your program based on the actual runtime context, potentially improving performance significantly.